 Belgian Beer Me offers education about Belgian beers, as well as several guided tours of Belgium each year.

-The "Year of Beer 2014" page-a-day calendar is 365 fine beers, including some from MdV.
-Great for any beer lover - you can buy it right here.
+The "Year of Beer 2015" page-a-day calendar is 365 fine beers, including some from MdV.
+Great for any beer lover - after August 15, 2014 you can buy it right here.